Learning Confidence Ellipsoids and Applications to Robust Subspace Recovery: Introduction

-\end{theorem} \vnote{do we want to use thm-restate with the formal version here?}\anote{Sure, please feel free to take executive decisions.} (See \Cref{thm:approx-optimal-confidence-ellipsoid} for the formal statement.)
+\end{theorem} \vnote{do we want to use thm-restate with the formal version here?}\anote{Sure, please feel free to take executive decisions.} (See \Cref{thm:approx-optimal-confidence-ellipsoid} in \Cref{sec:algorithm} for more details.)
 This immediately implies a corresponding guarantee for the distributional version, using the VC dimension bound on ellipsoids.